umbertozanovello/OpenStandard-CoilID/README.md

 Standard EEPROMs comply with these requirements.
 They are available for ~1$ in different sizes, packages and support various operating voltages.

+#### Communication Bus

+Considering the reduced space available on the coil-side, the communication bus must not add excessive complexity to the circuitry (e.g., many components occupying substantial PCB real estate).

+The standard makes use of the I2C protocol to trasfer the data (see Communication Layer section).
+I2C requires only two lines (SDA, SCL) in addition to the DC supply and ground.
+The standards recommends to add 10 kOhm pull-up resistors both on the SDA and SDL lines and both on the coil- and system-side.
+This reference value helps to contain the bus time constant and guarantees a reliable low logic voltage level for the open-drain transistors.
+In extreme cases where resistors are not enough to guarantee reliable communication, circuits like buffers, extenders and accelerators can be added to the bus.

-#### Connection Sensor
+#### Connection Detection
-When the RF connector is mated to the scanner, a sensor must be able to recognise the connection.
+When the RF connector is mated to the scanner, the scanner must be able to recognise the connection.
 This connection sensor must be simple to implement without excessively complicating the connector circuitry.

-The proposed solution is to assert the status of a pulled-up pin on the system-side.
+The proposed solution is to assert the status of a pulled-up pin on the system-side ($\overline{coil\textunderscore connected}$).
 When connected, this pin is forced to ground and a falling/rising-edge on the pin raises an interrupt signalling the RF coil connection/disconnection.
+This pin should be the last to mate, first to break (i.e., shorter than the other pins in the connector).

 #### Operating Voltages